 In this case, one or more Committee members feel that a student's response is lacking in some way, but not sufficient to warrant an entirely new oral examination hearing.
 The student is given specific directives as to how to go about correcting the deficiencies noted by the committee.
 The student may be directed to consult new readings and/or to address specific shortfalls noted in the hearing.
 Most often, the student will be required to produce a written document addressing the concern(s) noted in the hearing.
 The size and content of the document and the time allowed to complete it will be determined by the chair in consultation with the specific committee member or members whose concerns instigated the deferral.
 For instance, a student may have been given a question on child-centered qualitative methods and did not respond in a way that was satisfying to a committee member.
-That student may be asked to go over the readings, or to examine new ones and produce an 8-10 page document that is responsive to the expressed concerns of the committee member.
+That student may be asked to go over the readings and produce a document that is responsive to the expressed concerns of the committee member.
 The chair can defer the decision on the acceptance of the rewrite to the committee member whose concerns instigated the deferral.